suissa/mean-seed/README.md

+#MEAN-Seed

+##To install

+    npm install

+##To run

+    npm start

+##To populate Mongo
+    GET /api/beers/populate

+MEAN-seed is based in Angular Express Seed, you can see more about below.

 # Angular Express Seed

 Start an awesome app with AngularJS on the front, Express + Node on the back.
 This project is an